Vescent/RUBRIColor-Firmware-Upgrade/README.md

 2. Fixes bug that would change the frequency number for the color module label to 000 when the laser was in an on state
 3. Changes the Cool-down indicator from a flashing message on each channel's SHG readout to having the main control button flash "COOL DOWN" until all channels have finished their cool down sequence.
+4. Adds GUI warning indicators for temperature controller out of range and laser temperature above limit.

 ## Configuration S1.106_LD1.21_QT2.69 Prototype for test purposes
 1. Fixes bug that would leave the SHG temperature control in an on state after the cooldown stage.